 1. Forearm Planks

-The entire time you are in the plank position, you should engage your core.
+The entire time you’re in this position, you should engage your core.
 Simply pull your stomach in and squeeze your glutes and quads while in the position.
 I aim to do this for 5 minutes, but you should start slow.
 Try 30 seconds and then work your way up.

-Pushups are great because you can work your chest and your arms, depending on the position of your hands.
+Pushups are great because you can work your entire upper body, depending on the position of your hands.
 When your hands are further apart, it works your chest and when they are closer together, it works your arms.

 If you are unable to do traditional pushups, then you can modify them by getting on your knees.
 This can be highly beneficial as long as you do as many as it takes to reach exhaustion.